mttwchtr/Art-Log/README.md

   - formatting
+  - put the form at the top of the art list
+  - clear art_list
   - click to see big pictures
-- clear art_list
-- get errors from database
-- when a new work is added, put that pic in the sidebar id the artist does not have one already
   - clear forms on submission
-- change heroku url
+  - persist art collapse / expand state
+  - have some visual way of knowing which artist was chosen
+  - keep new artists and works expanded or collapsed
+  - ensure all hover states enabled
   - new artist with no pics look the same as no pic artists already entered
-- have some visual way of knowing which artist was chosen
+  - navigate to chosen artist feature
+  - click to get ten random pictures
+- when a new work is added, put that pic in the sidebar if the artist does not have one already
+- Use consist artist_ or work_ classes
+- refactor deletes to not return data
+- affix the sidebar header to the top

+- get errors from database
+- refactor CSS to SASS
+- look into partials